 For many reasons, children experience significantly variable levels of interactive talk with adults.
 Research shows that the amount of conversation children experience during the first few years of life varies widely, creating an early talk gap.
 Over time, the early talk gap becomes the achievement gap.
 The earlier we address this reality, the better.

-A baby's brain develops rapidly between the ages of 0-3, building more than one million neural connections per second!
+A baby's brain develops rapidly between the ages of birth to 32 months old, building more than one million neural connections per second!
 Early language exposure, in particular interactive talk, is one of the strongest predictors of brain development.
 Interactive talk — also known as “conversational turns” — occur when a child and caregiver respond back-and-forth to each other.
 Studies involving early childhood development increasingly point to conversational turns, rather than adult words alone, as the key brain-building ingredient.

 The language a child experiences is related to: